couchbaselabs/couchbase-lite-tests/spec/tests/001-basic-replication.md

    * credentials: user1/pass
 4. Wait until the replicator is stopped.
 5. Check that all docs are replicated correctly.
-6. Start the replicator with the same config as the step 3.
-7. Wait until the replicator is stopped.
-8. Check that there is no docs replicated (NEED_API)
-9. Update documents on SG.
-   * Add 2 routes in `travel.routes`.
-   * Update 2 landmarks in `travel.landmarks`.
-   * Remove 2 hotels in `travel.hotels`.
-10. Start the replicator with the same config as the step 3.
-11. Wait until the replicator is stopped.
-12. Check that all changes are replicated correctly.

 ## test_push_and_pull